 Like most meal delivery services, Methodology asks you a series of questions during the signup process, inquiring into your goals, diet, how many meals you'd like per week, and more.
 Whatever you enter here can be changed later, and even though you'll be charged for the automatic selections Methodology makes based on your answers, if you subsequently remove items for which you have been charged, you'll be automatically refunded.
 So don't worry too much about the signup process.
 If you don't want to make a big commitment, just select the minimum—say, a snack two days a week—and go from there.
-Note that Methodology charges $9.95 for shipping, no matter how much you order.
+Note that Methodology charges a flat shipping and service fee of $14.94, no matter how much you order.

-If you complete the onramp process, you'll arrive at your account's homepage.
+Once you complete the on-ramp process, you'll arrive at your account's homepage.
 In the navbar at the top of this page, you'll see Orders and Settings.
 In Settings, you'll find the Subscription tab, which is the heart of how Methodology works.
 You will see all the menu categories, which are:

 - Four subcategories of Mix 'N Match meal elements (protein, veg, starch, and sauce)